Baqend/guide/src/index.md

                           .subscribe(result => console.log(result));
 ```

+The `scan` operator can be used to maintain a data structure (the *accumulator*) by processing the incoming events.
+It takes two arguments: a function that is executed for every event (the *maintenance function*) and the initial value for the accumulator.
+Every invocation uses the accumulator value returned by the previous invocation.
+In this case, the accumulator is the query result and is initialized as an empty array (`[]`).
+The maintenance function `maintainResult(result, event)` takes the current result and the incoming event and returns the updated `result`.

 Whenever there is a change in the top-10, the complete list will be printed to the console.

 **No need to refresh the result.**